utku-caglayan/katacoda-scenarios/clc-trial/step1.md

-Dockerized Hazelcast and hzc is being installed.
+The environment is being setup completely automatically for you.

 This operation will take some time and may look like it is stuck.
 Please be patient.